GoofyNest/HardwareSpoofing/README.md

-# Permanently spoofing guide
-We are moving the guide to GitBook, https://goofynest.gitbook.io/spoof
+# We are moving the guide to GitBook, https://goofynest.gitbook.io/spoof

 Get the latest updates by joining our Discord server, we also now have free-support!